ProteusMRIgHIFU/BabelBrain/README.md

      <img src="figures/TProfilesExample.png" height=300px>

     A new “Profile” temporal view in Step 3 can be used to visualize how heating evolves over time at the target and voxels with maximal heating at the skull, skin and brain tissue.
+  - **New**: Export thermal map function in Step 3 now also exports maps in Nifti format of temperature, intensity and pressure scaled to the selected Isspa.
+  - **New**: Advanced option - correction to steering of CTX 500.
+A parabollic correction to the Rayleigh's integral-based modeling of the CTX-500 transducer was added and is available in the Advanced Options menu.
+This small correction ensures that the TPO setting (center of FLHM focal spot at -3dB) matches better how the experimental unit operates.
+There are two options: **Original** and **July 2024**.
+The **Original** setting matches how the CTX-500 unit was modelled in previous releases (<= 0.3.5) and **July 2024** has the new correction.
+Please note that the correction is only a couple mm when focusing at the deepest target.

+    The newer **CTX 250** and **CTX 500** transducers have already this correction by default.
+- **New**: Advanced options - inversion of ZTE signal.
+In GE scanners, the oZTEo produces inverted MR images and can't be disabled.
+While we recommend using 3dRadial-based sequences for ZTE scans, 3dRadial may not be available in all scanners.
+If oZTEo is used, please activate this new option, otherwise an error will occur during the processing.
+- **New**: Advanced options - PETRA conversion options.
+The number of bins (default of 2) and minimal distance of bins (default to 50) are now configurable.
+This helps to match the functionality of the UCL's <a href="https://github.com/ucl-bug/petra-to-ct" target="_blank">petra-to-ct</a> tool.
+Adjust this if the PETRA conversion is not selecting correctly the bone region.
+There is also an option to create the histogram as done in the UCL's tool.
+- **Improvement**: Mask delineation of CT/PETRA/ZTE is closer to the bone region.
-   - **Improvement**: Several GPU functions were rewritten for improved stabilitity accross all GPU technologies at high resolutions.
+- **Improvement**: Several GPU functions were rewritten for improved stability across all GPU technologies at high resolutions.
 - **Improvement**: Color background of plots matches GUI's window color.
+- **Fix**: Multi focus steering was crashing when using refocusing in phased array simulations.
+- **Fix**: Unhide marks keeps stopped working now if color scaled was manually adjusted using the Matplotlib controls.

 - 0.3.5 - July 8th, 2024